Mstro

 Your code stays yours.

 Mstro is built around one principle: code, files, and conversations live on your machines.
-The Mstro platform is a thin WebSocket relay that connects your browser to the open-source CLI running on your hardware — it never stores or executes your code.
+The Mstro platform is a thin WebSocket relay that connects your browser to the open-source CLI running on your hardware.
+It never stores or executes your code.

 Where your code lives

 • On your machines.
-The mstro-app CLI runs locally on every computer you connect — your laptop, a cloud VM, a Raspberry Pi.
+The mstro-app CLI runs locally on every computer you connect: your laptop, a cloud VM, a Raspberry Pi.
 Claude Code executes there, edits files there, runs tests there.

 • Never on Mstro infrastructure.
 The platform server in our cloud is a real-time WebSocket relay.
 Messages pass through; nothing is logged or persisted.